 To import expenses incurred on a personal card via a spreadsheet, follow these steps:

-- Once you have this file, log into Expensify and click Settings > Account > Credit Card Import.
+- Once your file is saved and ready, log into Expensify and click Settings > Account > Credit Card Import.

 - Click "Import Transactions from File"